codemeow5/owl/README.rst

         server.listen(8888)
         tornado.ioloop.IOLoop.current().start()

-This is an example of a single process, will be supported in the future.
+This is an example of a single process, multi-process will be supported in the future.

 Documentation
 -------------